So many issues. So little time!

 1. Opioid Crisis.
 Mental Health.

-These affect families and friends, employers, co-workers, police and fire resources.
+These issues affect families and friends, employers, co-workers, police and fire resources.
 If it can happen in my family, it can happen anywhere.
 From prevention to treatment, we need to find more solutions.
+We need to treat addiction as an illness, not a crime.
 I believe that there may be a connection between these issues and some of the others I’ve mentioned below.
 We need more hope for the future.

 Water.
 Climate Change.
 Agriculture.
 Food Security.